-He had a very successful rookie season with 41 goals, 75 points and 147 penalty minutes in 61 games.
+Lindros had a very successful rookie season with 41 goals, 75 points, and 147 penalty minutes in 61 games.
 He finished fourth in voting for the Calder Trophy, given to the top rookie each season.
 Teemu Selanne won the award after scoring 76 goals for the Winnipeg Jets.
-Boston Bruins forward Joe Juneau and Toronto Maple Leafs goalie Flex Potvin also finished ahead of Lindros in the final voting.
+In the final voting, Boston Bruins forward Joe Juneau and Toronto Maple Leafs goalie Flex Potvin also finished ahead of Lindros.

 A Pair of Big Preseason Games

 Lemieux missed the game as he was still recovering from offseason back surgery, but the Penguins still earned a 5-3 win thanks to a goal and an assist from Barry Pederson.
-A total of 25,581 fans filled what is now known as Tropicana Field, which, at the time, was the largest crowd to ever attend an NHL game.
-Three years later, the Tampa Bay Lightning began play and the Florida Panthers joined the league the following season.
+A total of 25,581 fans filled what is now known as Tropicana Field, which, at the time, was the largest crowd ever to attend an NHL game.
+The Tampa Bay Lightning began play three years later, and the Florida Panthers joined the league the following season.

 Maple Leafs Nab Goaltending Great

 Grant Fuhr’s successful run with the Edmonton Oilers ended, on Sept.
 19, 1991, when he was traded to the Maple Leafs.
-He, along with Glenn Anderson and Craig Berube, was sent to Toronto in exchange for Vincent Damphousse, Peter Ing, Scott Thornton and Luke Richardson.
+Fuhr, Glenn Anderson, and Craig Berube were sent to Toronto for Vincent Damphousse, Peter Ing, Scott Thornton, and Luke Richardson.